kyma-project/cli/docs/gen-docs/kyma_alpha_verify.md

 title: kyma alpha verify
 ---

-Verifies kyma resources.
+Verifies all module resources from a signed module component descriptor that's hosted in a remote OCI registry

 ## Synopsis

-Use this command to verify Kyma resources.
+Use this command to verify all module resources from a signed module descriptor that's hosted in a remote OCI registry

 ## Flags inherited from parent commands